Music Marketing: 9 Steps for Digital Music Marketing in 2025

 3. Develop your EPK

-If you’re planning a big release, you really need to piece together a strong EPK.
+If you’re planning a big release, you need to put together a strong EPK.

 We’ve written about how to make the perfect EPK before, but here’s a few quick tips.